 Things to Remember

 - Excel HYPERLINK function only works with internet URLs.
-Link location can be a text string wrapped in quotation marks, or a cell reference containing the link as a text string can be supplied.
+The link location can be a text string wrapped in quotation marks, or a cell reference containing the link as a text string can be supplied.

 - An error appears if the path indicated in link_location is no longer available.